-It is a great way to make your presentation more attractive for audiences if you can insert a video into your PPT.
+It is a great way to make your presentation more attractive for audiences if you can insert or embed a video into your PPT.
 However, you may receive a "PowerPoint cannot insert a video from the selected file" error message when you try to insert an video or movie in PowerPoint 2016, 2013, 2010, 2007, 2003 or the lower version.
 This issue occurs mainly because the format of the video that you want to insert is not friendly for PPT.

 But what's the best video format for PowerPoint and how to convert a video to the format that can be embedded in PowerPoint?
 Keep on reading and this article will tell you.